 Please have a look at how we approach our online customer service and sales.
 Our products contain silica gel pellets, making them safer to use and will not leak, making them superior to other dehumidifying products.

 You may have properties in other parts of Australia with moisture and mould problems.
 Integrated mould removal are available in:

 Use dehumidifiers/moisture absorbers for drying:

 Bedrooms.
 Storage.
 Bathrooms.
 Blinds.
 Gun safes.
 Cupboards.
 Wardrobes.
 Cars.
 Windscreens.
 Smartphones.
 Books.
 Window Condensation.
 Tools.
 Boats.
 Caravans.
 Pantry.
+Small rooms.
 Hanging in closets.
 Gifts.
-Clothing.
-Shoes.